On this page

 - The employer provides information proving they don’t owe you any SG.

 - The employer provides information proving the amount previously calculated was incorrect.

 - Legal action has been taken to prevent employer payments being pursued.

 - You are a contractor and you are seeking super contributions for past years (unless your employer deliberately misclassified you as a contractor).

-- Your employer is bankrupt, its company is in liquidation or is under administration.
-(In this situation you need to contact the company administrator or liquidator.)
+- Your employer is bankrupt, or its company is in liquidation or under administration.
+(In this situation you need to contact the company’s administrator or liquidator.)

 - Your employer’s company is deregistered, so there is no business to take action against.

 - The ATO decides the debt is not recoverable.